 Montserrat provides strategic counseling to corporate clients and foreign nationals with regard to employment-based U.S. immigration law, including advice related to H-1B, L-1, TN and O visas as well as labor certification applications under the PERM regulations.

 Montserrat counsels and defends companies regarding their hiring practices and compliance with the government’s Form I-9 and E-Verify employment eligibility verification requirements.
-Her practice includes advising clients on Form I-9 hiring practices and the E-Verify process, defending employers in civil and criminal workplace investigations, and conducting immigration-related internal investigations and Form I-9 audits.
+Her practice includes advising clients on Form I-9 hiring practices and the E-Verify process, defending employers in civil and criminal government investigations, and conducting immigration-related internal investigations and Form I-9 audits.
 She serves as a member of the American Immigration Lawyers Association’s (AILA) Verification and Documentation Liaison Committee, this committee addresses worksite enforcement, Form I-9 and E-Verify matters.

 Montserrat represents clients before the U.S. Congress on matters related to her practice – immigration, pre-employment background screening, and consumer/credit reporting.
 She also advocates on behalf of clients before the Equal Employment Opportunity Commission, Department of Homeland Security and the Federal Trade Commission.
 Montserrat served as Washington Counsel to the National Association of Professional Background Screeners (NAPBS), an association of employment and tenant background screening companies.